Ellen Weeton: Marriage

 She married Aaron Stock at Holy Trinity Parish Church in Liverpool in 1814.
 A daughter, Mary, was born the following year.
 She had married him at the suggestion of her brother and it worked out poorly.
 Her new husband abused her and in time he demanded a separation threatening that he would have her confined to an asylum if she disagreed.

 In 1821, Stock appeared in court for an assault on Weeton; she and her husband formally separated.
 Due to this, Weeton surrendered custody of her daughter, whom she would not see again until 1828.

 Published work

 Weeton published nothing in her lifetime.
 Four volumes of her correspondence and some journals were gathered in 1936 and 1939 by Edward Hall, and were subsequently edited by JJ Bagley in 1969 as Miss Weeton's Journal of a Governess in two volumes.

 Death and legacy

-She died in 1849 and she left her journals to her church minister.
+Weeton died in 1849 and left her journals to her church minister.
 They reappeared in a book shop in Wigan in 1925 where they were found by Edward Hall.
 He edited them and they were published two volumes as Miss Weeton: a Journal of a Governess in 1936.